ActRaiser: Ports

-ActRaiser Renaissance
+Actraiser Renaissance

-A remaster under the title of ActRaiser Renaissance was released in September 2021, for Microsoft Windows, PlayStation 4, Nintendo Switch, iOS, and Android.
+A remake under the title of Actraiser Renaissance was released in September 2021, for Android, iOS, Nintendo Switch, PlayStation 4, and Windows.
 It drastically alters the flow of gameplay, with extra input commands in the action stages, and new tower defense segments in the simulator maps.
 It also introduces a post-game stage not present in the original game, Alcaleone.

 Music

 Among many things, the game is recognized for its score, which was composed by Yuzo Koshiro.
 Its release within six months of the launch of the console demonstrated the compositional potential it represented to future projects, underscoring its ability to use and manipulate comparatively high-quality samples.
 A single disc soundtrack for the game was released on January 25, 1991, in Japan.
 A shorter arranged soundtrack titled Symphonic Suite from Actraiser was released on September 21.
 In 2004, a medley of music from the game arranged by the original composer was performed live at the second annual Symphonic Game Music Concert in Leipzig, Germany.
 The soundtrack was re-released by Wayô Records on vinyl and CD in 2021 as ActRaiser Original Soundtrack & Symphonic Suite.
-Koshiro would later return to not only fully recreate the original soundtrack for ActRaiser Renaissance, but also composed fifteen new tracks, in both the original SNES sample quality and Renaissance's own higher quality audio.
+Koshiro would later return to not only fully recreate the original soundtrack for Actraiser Renaissance, but also composed fifteen new tracks, in both the original SNES sample quality and Renaissance's own higher quality audio.

 Reception

-The game sold about 620,000 copies worldwide, with 400,000 copies sold in Japan, 180,000 in the US and 40,000 in Europe.

-Geoffrey Douglas Smith of AllGame wrote while the game was not the height of its genre, the unique combination and the orchestrated soundtrack result in enjoyable adventure.

-Super Gamer magazine gave a review score of 84%, calling it a brilliant mix of a strategic gods game and platforming elements.
+The Japanese publication Micom BASIC Magazine ranked ActRaiser eighth in popularity in its March 1991 issue, and it received a 23.68/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 26 spot.
+The game received generally favorable reception from critics, holding a rating of 79.25% based on eight reviews according to review aggregator GameRankings.
+Super Gamer called it a brilliant mix of a strategic gods game and platforming elements.

 ActRaiser was awarded Best Music of 1993 by Electronic Gaming Monthly.
 In 1997 Electronic Gaming Monthly editors ranked it the 75th best console video game of all time.
 They praised the unique combination of gameplay styles and its hypnotic atmosphere that makes playing the game seem more like a religious experience than other games on Super NES.